top of page

 Fall College Advisor Check-In

-Seniors: By now, you should already be well underway with your college applications.
+Seniors: By now, you should already be well underway (or at the very least have started) with your college applications.
 One of the most common mistakes I hear about is students missing application deadlines.
 This absolutely should NOT happen.
 You must stay organized and keep track of all of your colleges’ varying deadlines.

 This is extremely important since all colleges have varying deadlines for Early Decision (ED), Early Action (EA), and even for Merit Scholarship consideration.
 For example, suppose you have schools like the University of Washington, any University of California school, and/or the University of Southern California on your list.
-In that case, all three of these schools have different deadlines (UW Nov 15, UC Nov 30, and USC Merit Scholarship Deadline at Dec 1).
-Make a spreadsheet and stick to it!
+In that case, all three of these schools have different deadlines (UW Nov 15, UC Nov 30, and USC Merit Scholarship Deadline on Dec 1).

 Some Pros: there certainly seems to be an advantage to applying in this early window.
-For example, in Dec 2022, 12.9% of Brown University’s Early Decision Pool was admitted compared to 3.8% acceptance rate in the Regular Decision pool.
+For example, in Dec 2023, 14.38% of Brown University’s Early Decision Pool was admitted compared to 5.16% acceptance rate in the Regular Decision pool.
 Now, this is NOT a reason to apply ED – most ED applicants are recruited NCAA athletes, legacy, and typically your strongest applicants in the class, which is why the acceptance numbers are so high.
 However, if a specific school IS your #1 choice, ED is definitely something to consider.
 Does this mean you must apply Early to get into the school you want?
 Of course not.
 But there is no denying the strategy behind it.
-The admission folks at Vanderbilt University do a great job explaining more in detail here.
+The admission folks at Vanderbilt University do a great job explaining this in more detail here.

-Some Cons: Early Decision is a binding contract meaning, if you are accepted you WILL attend the school and withdraw all of your other applications.
-If you will need to compare financial aid offers, ED is not the right choice for you.
-Also, if you really are not sure that one school is your top choice, or your current academic profile (GPA, test scores, etc. ) is less than stellar you may not want to apply ED since the majority of students who apply in this pool typically have the most competitive and complete profiles.
+Some Cons: Early Decision is a binding contract, meaning, if you are accepted, you WILL attend the school and withdraw all of your other applications.
+If you need to compare the financial aid offers, ED is not the right choice for you.
+Also, if you really are not sure that one school is your top choice, or your current academic profile (GPA, test scores, etc. ) is less than stellar, you may not want to apply to ED since the majority of students who apply in this pool typically have the most competitive and complete profiles.

 Juniors: Usually, test preparation should also be at the forefront of your mind.
-However, with some universities going test-blind (University of California) and most staying test-optional, many juniors may still be wondering if they should test or not.
-If you feel standardized tests MAY help make a case for you to certain colleges, there are tons of free resources available online – take advantage of them.
+However, some universities go back to the test required while. some remain test-blind (University of California) or stay test-optional; many juniors may still be wondering if they should test or not.
+If you feel standardized tests may help make a case for you to attend certain colleges, there are tons of free resources available online – take advantage of them.
 There is truly no excuse for not coming to these tests prepared.

 Here are some of my favorites: